The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Deforming pointed families of polarized varieties

 \section{Deforming pointed families of polarized varieties}

-In this section, we study non-trivial deformations of pointed curves in the moduli stack of polarized manifolds with semi-ample canonical bundle using Viehweg-Zuo sheaves.
-Notably, we use negativity results of kernels of Higgs bundles to force the rigidity of pointed curves in the moduli space $\mathcal{M}\otimes_\QQ \CC$, assuming ``enough'' base points have been chosen on the curve; see Theorem \ref{thm:pointed_rigidity} for a precise statement.
+This section is devoted to proving the rigidity of polarized families of with enough fixed fibres.
+More precisely, we study non-trivial deformations of pointed curves in the moduli stack of polarized manifolds with semi-ample canonical bundle using Viehweg-Zuo sheaves.
+Notably, we use negativity results of kernels of Higgs bundles to force the rigidity of families of polarized varieties, assuming ``enough'' base points have been chosen on the curve; see Theorem \ref{thm:pointed_rigidity} for a precise statement.
 Before stating the main result of this section, we introduce the necessary notation.